 - The General Manager guarantees outstanding quality, marketing, and safety standards of the products and oversees all MAH responsibilities.
 Requisites for the General Manager Controller include a Bachelor’s Degree in engineering or science and experience of at least three years in a post-marketing safety or quality assurance position at a pharmaceutical or medical device company.

-- The Post-Marketing Safety Controller must have 3 years of prior experience in this field and administrates Good Vigilance Practice (GVP).
+- The Post-Marketing Safety Controller must have three years of prior experience in this field and administrates Good Vigilance Practice (GVP).
 The controller must conduct post-marketing surveillance, assess safety information, train other personnel in safety assurance, and design and implement measures to enable improved safety.
 The PMDA must be notified of any adverse events that occur.
 In addition, the Post-Marketing Safety Controller manages all the proper documentation, including the filing of product safety information.
 These documents should be available as preparation for a possible inquiry by the PMDA.

 - The Quality Assurance Controller manages the Good Quality Practice (GQP) of products.
 This individual must have a minimum of three years experience in quality assurance control.
 The PAL requires that the Quality Assurance Controller be in charge of compliance with GQP standards and the new Good Manufacturing Practice (GMP) requirement, based on the Japanese adaptation of ISO 13845:2003.
 Standard Operating Procedures (SOPs) for GQP consist of quality control at local offices, product storage controls, product release into the market, operation of product recalls and audits, and upkeep of all quality assurance reports and documents.
 Another duty of the Quality Assurance Controller is the formation and application of the plan of design and development.
 This will include design verification and validation as well as ways to test product safety and efficacy.
 The Quality Assurance Controller is also charged with assuring that new GMP regulations are met by the manufacturing facility.
 Before approving a product, the PMDA may conduct GMP inspections, oftentimes even if the facilities are overseas.
 Application and maintenance of a Quality System for the product is the responsibility of the Quality Assurance Controller.